 If you’re shipping regularly but not every day, you can have a more customizable solution, FedEx Ground Automated Pickup.
 This is a convenient way of alerting FedEx on the days you have shipment ready for pick up.
 They will waive your pickup fee during weeks with no FedEx Ground pickups.
 If you want to drop off your packages, you can find drop-off stations nationwide.

 Californians are used to seeing OnTrac trucks making the delivery runs, late into the evening.
 OnTrac provides a last-mile logistics strategy.
 It connects companies to local delivery professionals.
-They are a SmartWay Transport Partner, a USPS Workshare Partner, and are integrated with over thirty multi-solution software providers.
-They cover the western US states, Canada, and some European countries.
+A SmartWay Transport Partner, a USPS Workshare Partner, and OnTrac is also integrated with over thirty multi-solution software providers.
+In this way, they cover the western US states, Canada, and some European countries.